An Open Letter to Prospective Graduate Students

 These and other questions are explored in classes offered within the department.
 The course schedule for the current academic year is on the main Geography web site, and should give you a good idea of available resources.

 While many graduate students take the bulk of their courses within the department, almost everyone has taken at least one class outside it.
 The Berkeley campus has incredible academic resources, and our faculty and students have strong ties to other departments.
-Many Geography students are also involved in centers for area studies and special working groups on campus, including the Center for African Studies, the Center for Latin American Studies, the Center for South Asian Studies, and the Environmental Politics Program, several of which are run by Geography faculty.
+Many Geography students are also involved in centers for area studies and special working groups on campus, including the Center for African Studies, the Center for Latin American Studies, the Center for South Asian Studies, and the Berkeley Food Institute, several of which are run by Geography faculty.

 The department is located on the 5th floor of McCone Hall.
 Our famous balcony overlooking the Bay and Golden Gate Bridge provides a nice rest and study spot between classes.
 In addition, all graduate students are given office space in the department.
 We have the friendliest, most competent administrative staff on campus, so Geography students are blessedly free of bureaucratic difficulties.
 Every Wednesday the department gathers for the Department Colloquium, a lecture by a Berkeley or visiting scholar, preceded by tea, cookies and conversation.